 - Structure: categories and collections in Shopify, menus, filters.

-- Content: pages, blog, product descriptions, images, and alt texts.
+- Content: pages, blog, product descriptions, images, and alt text.

 - Data: customers, orders, statuses, addresses, notes.

-If you want to see how Shopify store development and quick website migration combine, open Shopify store build + Migration.
+If you want to see how online store development and a fast site migration are combined, open Shopify online store development + migration.

-URL redirects are where money is lost without noticing.
-One missed 301 and suddenly your top product becomes a 404, and then you wonder why there are no sales.
+URL redirects are where money gets lost without you noticing.
+Miss one 301 and suddenly your top product becomes a 404, and then you wonder why there are no sales.

 The goal is simple: old OpenCart URLs should lead to the correct Shopify pages.
-This is an SEO migration, but also clear navigation for people.
+This is an SEO migration, but also clean navigation for people.

 Start by exporting all important URLs.
 Not just products.
 Include categories, filtered pages, articles, and the most visited info pages.

-- List "old URL → new URL" for each product and category.
+- A list “old URL → new URL” for every product and category.

 - Rules for bulk redirects when the structure is similar.